jboss-developer/jboss-eap-quickstarts/messaging-clustering/README.md

 #### Start the JBoss EAP Standalone Servers with the Full HA Profile

-When you start the servers, you must pass the cluster on the command line to avoid the warning "AMQ222186: unable to authorise cluster control".
+When you start the servers, you must pass the cluster password on the command line to avoid the warning "AMQ222186: unable to authorise cluster control".

 If you are using Linux: